Battle of Annual: Spanish retreat

 Melilla was only some 40 km away, but the garrison there was in no position to help since the city was almost defenceless and lacked properly-trained troops.
 The exhausted and demoralised survivors of Annual who reached Melilla were in no condition to reinforce the existing garrison effectively.
-However, the Rifian forces had largely dispersed following the capture of Monte Arruit, leaving Abd-el-Krim with insufficient men to lay siege to Melilla.
+However, the Rifian forces had largely dispersed following the capture of Monte Arruit, leaving el-Krim with insufficient men to lay siege to Melilla.
 In addition, citizens of other European nations lived in Melilla, and he did not wish to risk international intervention.
-Abd-el-Krim later stated that to have been his greatest mistake.
+El-Krim later stated that to have been his greatest mistake.

-Spain quickly assembled about 14,000 reinforcements from elite units of the Army of Africa, which had been operating south of Tetuan in the Western Zone.
+Spain quickly assembled about 14,000 reinforcements from elite units of the Army of Africa, which had been operating south of Tetouan in the Western Zone.
 They mainly comprised units of the Spanish Legion who had been newly raised in 1920, and Moroccan regulares.
 Transferred to Melilla by sea, the reinforcements enabled the city to be held and Monte Arruit to be retaken by the end of November.

 The Spaniards may have lost up to 22,000 soldiers at Annual and in the subsequent fighting.
 The German historian Werner Brockdorff states that only 1,200 of the 20,000 Spanish troops escaped alive, but that estimate of losses is contradicted by the Spanish official inquiry.
-Rifian casualties were reportedly only 800.
+Rifian casualties were reportedly 800.
 The final official figures for the Spanish death toll, both at Annual and during the subsequent rout which took Rifian forces to the outskirts of Melilla, were reported to the Cortes Generales as 13,192 killed, including Moroccan colonial forces.

 Materiel lost by the Spanish, in the summer of 1921 and especially in the Battle of Annual, included 11,000 rifles, 3,000 carbines, 1,000 muskets, 60 machine guns, 2,000 horses, 1,500 mules, 100 cannons, and a large quantity of ammunition.
-Abd el Krim remarked later: "In just one night, Spain supplied us with all the equipment which we needed to carry on a big war."
+El-Krim remarked later: "In just one night, Spain supplied us with all the equipment which we needed to carry on a big war."
 Other sources give the booty seized by the Rifians as 20,000 Mauser rifles, 400 Hotchkiss machine guns, and 120 to 150 Schneider artillery pieces.